TadashiJei/Project-EyeNet/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@eyenet.com or join our Slack channel.

 ## Acknowledgments

 - Material-UI for the awesome UI components